OritLeshem/sprint4-fiverr/README.md

 - [ ] Filter gig by other categories
 - [ ] Allow user to update their other details (besides their picture)
-- [ ] Add more real-time notifications for users to see the seller's progress with their order (besides the ones that already exist:  on purchase and when the gig is complete)
+- [ ] Add more real-time notifications for users to see the seller's progress with their order (besides the ones that already exist:  on purchase and when the gig is completed)